oe-mirrors/e2iplayer/README.md

 ### 🛠️ Support

-For help and support, visit: [oATV Forum](https://www.opena.tv/viewtopic.php?t=42312)
+For help and support, visit us on [oATV Forum](https://www.opena.tv/viewtopic.php?t=42312) or open an [Issue](https://github.com/oe-mirrors/e2iplayer/issues)

 ---

 ### ℹ️ WIKI

 See the [Wiki](https://github.com/oe-mirrors/e2iplayer/wiki) for more information

 ---

 ### 🚨 Disclaimer

+The project author is not responsible for how this software is used by others.
+It is not intended to be used for accessing or distributing copyrighted materials without authorization.
+Users are solely responsible for determining the legality of their actions.

 This repository has no control over the streams, links, or the legality of the content provided by the different hosts (including all mirror sites).
-It is the end user's responsibility to ensure the legal use of these streams, and we strongly recommend verifying that the content complies with the laws and regulations of your country before use.
+It is the end user's responsibility to ensure the legal use of these streams, and we strongly recommend verifying that the content complies with all applicable laws, including copyright laws and regulations of your countrys jurisdiction before use.

 ---

 ⭐️ If you find this plugin useful, please give it a star on GitHub!
+Thanks! ❤️ ❤️ ❤️